Date: 3 January 2015. Bandwidth Blues

 I have the least expensive

-plan and am very pleased with all aspects of WHB's service.
+plan and thus far have been pleased with all aspects of WHB's service.

 In order to go online, download and read email or even do something